TeaseAI/Tease-AI/README.md

 	* @OpenDirectory[]: Opens an file explorer window to a specific folder relative to Tease AI.
 (1885)
 	* @SubMessage(): Sends a message as the user. @SubMessage(Hello) will send "Hello" as you.
 (1885)
 	* @ScenarioOn / ScenarioOff: Does nothing.
 (1885)
-	* @CheckWebcam: If the user has webcam features disabled in settings, will goto the label "Webcam Disabled". (pepsifreak)
 	* @WebcamVideo: Opens a window displaying the current webcam.
 Intended to "set up" for other webcam commands. (markus) *Webcam is not connected to the internet in any way.
 It is only local.
 		*Do not use with @CamSnap commands